 If you need any help in establishing who your Designated Body (DB) is, you can contact us, at Solas Healthcare.
 We will help you to find your DB and keep you informed about any information that you seek on the subject.

-• Expectations of their managed healthcare organization.
+• Expectations of their managed healthcare organisation.

 • Standards laid down by the GMC as mentioned in Good Medical Practice.